Adversarial Robustness for Unified Multi-Modal Encoders via Efficient Calibration: Abstract

 \section{Abstract}

-Recent unified multi-modal encoders align a wide range of modalities into a shared representation space, enabling downstream cross-modal tasks.
-Despite impressive capabilities, the robustness of these models under adversarial perturbations remains unexplored—a critical concern for safety-sensitive applications.
-In this work, we conduct the \textbf{\textit{first}} comprehensive study of adversarial vulnerability in unified multi-modal encoders.
-Under mild adversarial perturbations, these models experience substantial performance drops across all modalities.
-Non-visual inputs—such as audio and point cloud—are especially vulnerable, often failing entirely, while even visual modalities like image and video see significant declines.
-To address this, we propose an efficient adversarial calibration framework that improves robustness across modalities while keeping pretrained encoders and semantic centers frozen.
-This design ensures compatibility with existing foundation models and preserves alignment across the embedding space.
-Specifically, we introduce modality-specific projection heads trained solely on adversarial examples, maintaining frozen backbones and embeddings.
-We explore three objective functions—fixed-center cross-entropy, clean-to-adversarial L$_2$ alignment, and clean–adversarial InfoNCE—and further introduce a regularization strategy to ensure modality-consistent alignment under attack.
-Extensive experiments across six modalities and three Bind-style models demonstrate that our approach improves adversarial robustness by up to \textbf{\textit{+47.3\%}} at $\epsilon=4/255$, while preserving or even improving clean zero-shot and retrieval performance with less than \textbf{\textit{1\%}} trainable parameters.
+Endeavors have been made in learning unified multi-modal encoders while the robustness under adversarial perturbations remains unexplored—a critical concern for safety-sensitive applications.
+In this paper, we investigate this problem and find that even mild perturbations lead to substantial performance drops, while non-visual inputs (e.g. audio and point cloud) are especially vulnerable, often failing entirely.
+To this end, we propose \textbf{\name}, the first efficient multi-stage adversarial training framework with Clean-oriented Alignment and Latent Modeling (CALM) and Multi-phase Adversarial Representation Stabilization (MARS) modules, aiming at improving robustness across six modalities. \name~keeps pretrained encoders and semantic centers frozen, aiming at ensuring compatibility with existing foundation models while preserving unified embedding space.
+Specifically, CALM focuses on improving clean example performance with feature distillation and embedding calibration while MARS is designed to enhance adversarial robustness with multi-phase fine-tuning.
+Moreover, existing targeted attacks fails in the overall ranking qualify, such as high Top-5 results.
+Thus we propose \textbf{CrossMaxim}, a non-targeted attack that acts like a "machine-gun sweep",repelling representations from their ground truth without relying on external hard-negatives.
+Experiments across six modalities and three Bind models demonstrate that \name achieves state-of-the-art performance, while preserving or even \textbf{improving} clean zero-shot and retrieval performance with less than \textbf{\textit{1\%}} trainable parameters.